Nik-Khet/Chess/README.md

 + Nikhil Khetani

 ## License
-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](/LICENSE) file for details.